tarwn/lessthandot-hugo/blogs/content/posts/2010-05-11-building-the-virtual-lab-vmware-and-2008.md

 ### Platform Selection

 Once we have an idea what we our lab will be used for, we need to determine what type of platform to use.
 If this is a home lab or you have limited space for equipment, you will probably want to go with a virtualization platform.
-Using a virtualization platform allows us to have a smaller physical (and electrical) footprint and multi-purpose our equipment, since many of our test servers will not need to be running when we aren&#8217;t directly using them.
+Using a virtualization platform allows us to have a smaller physical (and electrical) footprint and multi-purpose our equipment, since many of our test servers will not need to be running when we aren't directly using them.
 Virtualization also allows us to move systems to upgraded hosts if we later find ourselves having performance problems.

 The hardware you use will depend on the types of answers you provided to the questions above.
 Using an old desktop might be a acceptable solution or you may need to incorporate higher end systems or even spare servers.
 My last setup (2007-2009) used an off-the-shelf Dell Precision work station as the host without any extra equipment or over-the-top upgrades.
 The system performed well as a low budget SQL Server and Windows server platform.
 On the other hand my new environment will need to support a far wider range and number of systems, so it will require higher performance hardware.